minmmwin/Data-Analysis-Projects-Absent-Data-/README.md

 # Data-Analysis-Projects-Absent-Data-
-This repository contains subfolders and each subfolder contains files for each project that I performed
+This repository contains subfolders and each subfolder contains files for each project on which I performed Data Analysis and Visualization.